 The following list explains these attributes:

-— clipped_to: The head of the bolt is fixed with a clip to the flange partner with this index (see clause 7.4.2.2).
+— clipped_to: The head of the bolt is fixed with a clip to the flange partner with this index (see 7.4.2.2).
 If the attribute is missing, the bolt is not clipped.
 Both, bolt and clip, share a common part code, which means they are regarded to be one single part.

-— fixed_to: The head of the bolt is fixed (e.g. welded) to the flange partner with this index (see clause 7.4.2.2).
+— fixed_to: The head of the bolt is fixed (e.g. welded) to the flange partner with this index (see 7.4.2.2).
 This also applies if there is no screw head at all, which means that this bolt actually is a fixed bolt, or a stud.
 If the attribute is missing, the bolt is not fixed.

 There is no “base” attribute for bolts since this information can be derived from connection direction.